karlwilcox/website-build/pages/info.md

 (*) The first editor I learned to use, some 40 years ago, was Vi and the muscle memory is too ingrained to change now!

+The build system is the Linux 'make' command with some embedded bash scripts to do things like thumbnail generation.

 The page theme is [FEELING RESPONSIVE][4] by phlow.

-All images, diagrams, photographs etc. are my own work unless otherwise stated.
-I use the various tools provided by [Affinity Software][5] for image preparation and diagram creation.
+For articles and general topic pages images, diagrams, photographs etc. are my own work unless otherwise stated.
+I use the various tools provided by
+[Affinity Software][5] for image preparation and diagram creation.

+For the reviews images are generally taken from the usual sources - amazon.com, imdb.com, youtube.com or the sites of the various studios or publishers.
+I haven't provided individual attribution for these, sorry, but life is short and I'm sure that the organisations involved are big enough to handle the unintended copyright violations.

 ## Hosting